-- a.
-If applicant chooses to undertake all roadwork prior to the release of a lot(s), four (4) copies of As-Built drawings and two (2) mylars of the street improvement work shall be submitted for review and approval prior to the issuance of a positive street determination.
-Applicants that provide security for lots to be released shall provide four (4) copies of As-Built drawings and two (2) mylars of the street improvement work shall be submitted for review and approval prior to the release of security. - b.
-After improvements are completed in accordance with approved plans and the Planning Board is so notified in writing, the Planning Board shall issue a positive street determination for the applicable portion of the street(s) and shall notify the Building Department and the applicant in writing of its decision. - c.
-All street improvements shall be completed within two years of the date of the Planning Board's vote to approve a street improvement plan.
+- (1) If the applicant chooses to undertake all roadwork prior to the release of a lot(s), four copies of as-built drawings and two Mylars of the street improvement work shall be submitted for review and approval prior to the issuance of a positive street determination.
+Applicants that provide security for lots to be released shall provide four copies of as-built drawings and two Mylars of the street improvement work to be submitted for review and approval prior to the release of security. - (2) After improvements are completed in accordance with approved plans and the Planning Board is so notified in writing, the Planning Board shall issue a positive street determination for the applicable portion of the street(s) and shall notify the Building Department and the applicant in writing of its decision. - (3) All street improvements shall be completed within two years of the date of the Planning Board's vote to approve a street improvement plan.